What two words have the power to strike fear into the hearts of parents

 Report card could be better?
 Use the summer holidays to help your child

 to catch up and keep up.
-Get an in-home tutor for just a couple of hours
+Get an in-home and online tutor for just a couple of hours

 a week.
 Their personal one-to-one attention will help to fill in any missing